harshith1997/VPC-Peering/README.md

-##<font color =red> Is it possible to access the resources in other VPC, in same accout or differnt account/Region ??</font>
+## Is it possible to access the resources in other VPC, in same accout or differnt account/Region ??</font>

 ![Capture1](https://user-images.githubusercontent.com/28533352/121317539-05e99100-c928-11eb-9407-6467dd379036.PNG)